CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.vib.rst

 Name             Type   Description
 ================ ====== =======================================
-operator         string Comparison operation. acceptance_level String Value from Acceptance Level Constraint.
+operator         string Comparison operation. acceptance_level string Value from Acceptance Level Constraint.
 ================ ====== =======================================

 NOTE: The ``operator`` parameter is governed by a constraint allowing only the following values: